litermi/laravel-secrets-driver/README.md

 #### Custom Secrets Manager

 To select a secrets manager, the environmental variable `SECRETS_DRIVER_MANAGER` can be changed to provide a new value; this value can be a full classname or a string that can be made a StudlyCase prefix for a classname (either on `Litermi\SecretsDriver\Managers\<TagName>SecretsManager` or a local equivalent on `App\SecretsDriver\Managers\<TagName>SecretsManager`).
-Whatever the case, the target class must implement the `Litermi\SecretsDriver\Managers\Contracts\ManagesSecrets` interface.
+Whatever the case, the target class must implement the `Litermi\SecretsDriver\Managers\Interfaces\ManagesSecrets` interface.
 The default value is `"aws"`.

 ## Trait usage